 However, “beneficial interest” under the Companies Act, 2013, (as explained under section 89 (10)) is not limited to entitlement over dividend/other proceeds but includes the power to exercise other rights as well.
 Therefore, the emphasis placed on beneficial interest under the NDI rules may not be strictly applied to beneficiaries of trust.
 Accordingly, whether relevance should be placed on the residential status of a trustee or beneficiary, may not be conclusively stated under NDI rules.

 Requirement of approval

-In the present era of globalization, the lack of clarity in provisions may act as a roadblock is using trust structures for wealth and succession planning.
+In the present era of globalisation, the lack of clarity in provisions may act as a roadblock in using trust structures for wealth and succession planning.
 To obviate ambiguity surrounding trust structures, the government should consider issuing requisite clarification under NDI rules.

 Harish Kumar is a partner and Itee Singhal is a senior associate at L&L Partners

 9th Floor, Ashoka Estate

 Mumbai | Bengaluru | Hyderabad